Sultan-Butt/ShoppingStore-design/README.md

-This is a static site in #html and #css.
+This is a static site in HTML and CSS.